GitHawkApp/GitHawk/Pods/Pageboy/README.md

 ```

 #### didScrollToPosition
-Called when the page view controller was scrolled to a relative position along the way transitioning to a new page.
+The page view controller was scrolled to a relative position along the way transitioning to a new page.
 Also provided is the direction of the transition.

 ```swift
 func pageboyViewController(_ pageboyViewController: PageboyViewController,